chipkent/test-numerical-comparisons/README.md

 # test-numerical-comparisons

-Look at numerical comparisons in different languages so that they can be compared against IEEE754.
+A look at numerical comparisons in different languages so that they can be compared against IEEE754.
+In specific, this repo is looking at equality, ordering, and hashing of unusual floating point numbers in different languages used for numerical computing.

 ## IEEE754

-Details of IEEE754 can be found at [IEEE754](https://en.wikipedia.org/wiki/IEEE_754).
+Details of IEEE754 can be found on [Wikipedia](https://en.wikipedia.org/wiki/IEEE_754).

-Notes:
 1. [NaN comparisons are unordered](https://en.wikipedia.org/wiki/IEEE_754#Comparison_predicates)
 2. [`-0.0` and `0.0` are equal](https://en.wikipedia.org/wiki/IEEE_754#Comparison_predicates)
 3. [`-0.0` is less than `0.0`](https://en.wikipedia.org/wiki/IEEE_754#Total-ordering_predicate)